 We all have the same 24 hours in a day.
 Don’t leave me any excuses or sob stories.

 Also, don’t feel guilty about wasting time.
 We all do it.
-Just try to stay ahead, even if it means losing out on sleep sometimes.
+Just try to stay ahead when you can.

 Quick recap: How do I graduate college with zero debt?